ysskrishna/dbconvert/README.md

 ## Installation

-You can install DbLite using pip:
+You can install DbConvert using pip:

 ```bash
 pip install dbconvert